csr911/Phonebook/README.md

 DELETE SAME NAME IN PHONEBOOK
 DELETE SAME NUMBERS IN PHONEBOOK
 SEARCH 4
-ENTER THE NAME YOU WANT TO DELETE FROM PHONEBOOK Priti YOUR CONTACT IS SUCCESSFULLY DELETED
+ENTER THE NAME YOU WANT TO DELETE FROM PHONEBOOK ram YOUR CONTACT IS SUCCESSFULLY DELETED

 DO YOU WANT TO CONTINUE OPERATIONS?????????y